The Donald Gosling Award

-- the value of the programme in promoting sustainable maritime activity and safety at sea; and
+- Its value in promoting sustainable maritime activity and safety at sea

-- the overall presentation and quality of the programme, and its ability to capture public imagination.
+- The overall presentation and quality of the film or programme, and its ability to capture public imagination

 The prize is a pair of crystal dolphins mounted on an engraved marble plinth.